 Oxfam teams are already on the ground providing life-saving support.
 We’re trucking in water to communities in Ethiopia and preparing to respond as more needs are identified across the region.
 We want to make sure the most affected families are reached as quickly as possible.

 People affected by the drought depend on an urgent response now to prevent a full-scale crisis.
-Please donate to the International Crisis Fund today and help provide life-saving humanitarian aid.
+Please donate today and help provide life-saving humanitarian aid.